before80/go_docs/content/docs/References/CommandDocumentation/test2json.md

     // with no command specified, test2json expects test output on standard input.
     // It writes a corresponding stream of JSON events to standard output.
     // There is no unnecessary input or output buffering, so that
-    // the JSON stream can be read for “live updates” of test status.
+    // the JSON stream can be read for "live updates" of test status.
     //
     // The -p flag sets the package reported in each test event.
     //